MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 #### What happens if I try to change Microsoft Defender settings in Intune, System Center Configuration Manager, and Windows Management Instrumentation when Tamper Protection is enabled on a device?

-You won’t be able to turn the feature on; those change requests are ignored.
+You won’t be able to change the features that are protected by Tamper Protection; those change requests are ignored.

 #### I’m an enterprise customer.
 Can local admins change Tamper Protection on their devices?